fluent/benchmark-framework/README.md

 `python benchmark.py`

-It will run all scenarios for all agents (fluent-bit, fluentd, stanza, and vector).
+It will run all scenarios for all agents configured in log-processor.yaml (fluent-bit, fluentd, stanza, and vector).

+When using `python benchmark.py`, it will always use the configuration file log-processor.yaml, which, as seen before, configures the agents, specifies where to find each one, lists the available scenarios to execute, and specifies which agent to run in particular.

+If using command-line parameters is needed, follow these instructions:

 If you need to define a specific scenario or a set of them, you should specify the --scenarios parameter followed by the scenario names, separated by commas.